-Aligning your field experience with the Areas of Responsibility for Health Education Specialists
+Aligning your field experience with the Areas of Responsibility for Health Education Specialists - for BPH students

-The National Commission for Health Education Credentialing outlines Eight Areas of Responsibility containing a comprehensive set of Competencies and Sub-competencies defining the role of the health education specialist.
-These Responsibilities were verified by the 2020 Health Education Specialist Practice Analysis II (HESPA II 2020) project and serve as the basis of the CHES® and MCHES® exam beginning in 2022.
+The National Commission for Health Education Credentialing (NCHEC) outlines Eight Areas of Responsibility containing a comprehensive set of competencies and subcompetencies defining the role of the health education specialist.
+These responsibilities were verified by the 2020 Health Education Specialist Practice Analysis II (HESPA II 2020) project and serve as the basis of the CHES® and MCHES® exam beginning in 2022.
 You should practice as many of the responsibilities and competencies as possible during your field experience.
-If you are an MPH student, your field experience should also align with least four of the MPH CEPH competencies (updated in 2021) including Nr.
-21 regarding interprofessional practice.

-To learn more about the value of credentialing as a Certified Health Education Specialist and the many settings in which CHES and MCHES work, view Health Education Specialists: Promoting a Healthy World and Careers In Health Education: Certified Health Education Specialists.
+To learn more about the value of credentialing as a Certified Health Education Specialists and the many settings in which CHES and MCHES work, view Health Education: Certified Health Education Specialists.